zbalkan/zbalkan.github.io/_posts/2025-06-24-technitium.md

 Each log entry is a single JSON object containing query metadata.
 No additional formatting or transformation is required for ingestion.
 You can see the sample configuration for HTTP and syslog targets easily.
 You can achieve similar results with syslog as well but if you have an agent on the server, why not use JSON logs?

-## Wazuh Agent Configuration
+### Wazuh Agent Configuration

-The Wazuh agent reads the JSON log file directly, as I have mentioned before.
-The configuration below wraps each log line under a `dns` object, which keeps fields grouped and reduces collision risks:
+The Wazuh agent reads the JSON log file directly as I have mentioned before.
+For this integration, it is better to use centralized configuration.
+First, we must create a new group for dns servers, and put the configuration below inside the agent.conf file.
+Then add your DNS servers into this group.

 ```xml
 <localfile>